 There have been ghosts on this island for as long as there have been people.
 Most residents will have seen one or two in their time, I have no doubt.
 Most of our departed did not appear to stay on, but every so often some pale echo of a lost citizen would manifest.
 Tragic and disturbing though they are, these ephemeral echoes of the once living are a familiar part of life.

 I have noticed this year that the numbers of ghosts have increased significantly.
 They have gone from being a rare, uncomfortable occurrence, to being a frequent sight across the island.
-Some, like Vortigern Frog and Greta Calder retain many of their human qualities and will even converse with the living.
+Some, like Vortigern Frog and Miss Calder retain many of their human qualities and will even converse with the living.
 However, many of the shades we are now seeing are far less substantial.
 I can only speculate as to why the dead are no longer departing as they once did.
 Are these echoes, or are we seeing spirits, doomed to continue here for all eternity?
 It is a hellish thought.

 This week’s photograph shows a trio of the dead.
 I cannot identify them, they retain so little of their original humanity.
 I have never before been especially fearful of dying, but the horror and pathos of these figures fills me with dread.
 I fear we will none of us sleep easily in our graves, nor ascend to some better place.